SKNCEL

 17

-Promotional banners with restraint
+Promotional restraint

 18

-"Shop the routine" cross-sell on PDPs
+"Build the routine" cross-sell on PDPs

 Wedge 01

-Parkville heritage
+Parkville pharma heritage

 Wedge 02